MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 In the script graph, let's add a node that lets us know when the button is selected.

-1. If you need to, exit Play mode, and then select **PlayVideoButton** in the **Hierarchy** to ensure that you're seeing its embedded graph in the **Script Graph** window.
+1. If you need to, exit Play mode, and then select **PlayVideoButton** in the **Hierarchy** to ensure that you're seeing its graph in the **Script Graph** window.
-1. In the script graph, click and hold on the outport port of the **Game Object** node, and then release the mouse button.
+1. In the script graph, click and hold on the outport port of the **Get Object Variable** node, and then release the mouse button.
 This opens the Fuzzy Finder. **WARNING**: Once you open the Fuzzy Finder, don't click anywhere outside of the Unity interface.
 This closes the Fuzzy Finder and causes unpredictable behavior in the Script Graph.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/413-fuzzy-finder.png)